Constructive criticism

 For example, “I appreciate you taking the time to make this for me.”

-Give clear, concrete examples of behaviours.
+Give clear, concrete suggestions:

 For example, “Could you try taking my steak off 5 minutes before yours and let it sit while yours finishes cooking?
 I bet it would be perfect for me.”